Prepared by the US Dept. of Commerce, NOAA, Space Weather Prediction Center

 Forecast of Solar and Geomagnetic Activity 10 May - 05 June 2021

 Solar activity is expected to be very low to low with the chance for further M-class flares on 10-19 May as Region 2822 rotates across the visible disk.
 Very low to low levels are expected on 20-27 May with the return of old Region 2821 (S21, L=226).
 Very low levels are expected o n 28 May-01 Jun.
 Very low to low levels are expected again on 02-05 Jun as Region 2822 rotates around the east limb.

 No proton events are expected at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit is expected to be at high levels through 02 August, and and again after 22 August in response to recurrent coronal hole high speed streams.
+The greater than 2 MeV electron flux at geosynchronous orbit is expected to reach high levels on 16-19 May and again on 21-24 May due to recurrent CH HSS influences.

 Geomagnetic field activity is expected to reach unsettled levels on 10, 12-13, 15-18, 20-21 May.
 Active levels are expected on 15-17 and 20 May and G1 (Minor) storm levels are likely on 16 May due to recurrent CH HSS effects.